keyshade-xyz/keyshade/docs/integration/languages/set-up-with-go.md

 ![Example Web Server in Go](../../../blob/go-guide-code.png)

-Make sure the Gin dependency to your project:
+Make sure the Gin dependency is added to your project:

 ```bash
 go get github.com/gin-gonic/gin